deniederhut/edx-documentation/en_us/students/source/SFD_mobile.rst

 Can I take a course entirely on my mobile device?
 ========================================================

-This version of our mobile app is a companion app that you can use to watch course videos and see announcements and handouts.
-To complete readings, homework problems, and exams, you can tap **View on Web** in the bottom right corner of any screen to access the content in your browser, or you can complete assignments on your computer.
+With this version of our mobile app, you can download course videos to watch when you do not have an Internet connection, and read course announcements and handouts.
+To complete other readings, homework problems, and exams, tap **View on Web** in the bottom right corner of any screen to access the content in your smartphone's browser.
+You can also complete assignments on your computer.

 ========================================================
 How do I post questions on the discussion board?